Wei2624/Wei2624.github.io/_MachineLearning/sv_generative_model.md

 $$x\lvert y=1 \sim \mathcal{N}(\mu_1,\Sigma)$$

 where $\phi, \mu_0,\mu_1,\Sigma$ is the parameters that we want to find out.
 Note that although we have different mean for different classes, we have shared covariance between different classes.

+Why is it a generative model?
+In short, we have a class prior on y, which is a Bernoulli.
+The generative process is to (1) sample a class from Bernoulli.
+(2) Based on the class label, we sample a x from corresponding distribution.
+This is generative process.

 Then, the log likelihood of data is:

 $$\begin{align}
 \ell(\phi,\mu_0,\mu_1,\Sigma) &= \log \prod_{i=1}^m p(x^{(i)}, y^{(i)};\phi,\mu_0,\mu_1,\Sigma) \\